PAST

 November 14 - December 24, 2020

 Justice featured 40 artworks in a wide variety of media working within themes of racial injustice and resistance.
 Curated by Karen Jenkins-Johnson of Jenkins-Johnson Gallery, the exhibition drew from noteworthy African American artists in the Bay Area with international audiences, highlighting historical and contemporary moments of racial reckoning.
 Artists included Wesaam Al-Badry, Nyame Brown, Dewey Crumpler, Erica Deeman, Rodney Ewing, Mildred Howard, Lava Thomas, Lewis Watts, and more.
-Watch the artists talk here.
+Watch the artist talks here.

 Freedom Song No. 2, 2018.